thecredibleway/thecredibleway-com/docs/faq/questions/born-without-choice-yet-doomed-for-not-choosing-god.md

 to be placed in a world they didn't ask to be in, only to face judgment for what they do here?"*

-To begin addressing this, we need to look at several key issues: free will, moral accountability, the nature of rescue, and God's provision for salvation.
+To begin addressing this, we need to look at several key issues: free will, moral accountability, the nature of rescue and God's provision for salvation.

 ## Moral Standards and the Problem of Judgment